President and Chief Executive Officer, Board Member

-Bill Roark is the co-founder and CEO of Torch Technologies, Inc., and the co-founder and CEO of Starfish Holdings, parent company of Torch Technologies, with more than 30 years of Department of Defense-related experience.
-As the CEO of Torch, Roark has guided Torch to national recognition as one of the Top 100 Fastest Growing Companies in America, according to Entrepreneur Magazine, and twelve consecutive selections on the Inc. 5000 list recognizing the Fastest Growing Private Companies, including recognition as the No. 1 Fastest Growing Privately-Held Defense Contractor in the Southeast Region.
-During his tenure at the company, Torch has been a three-time recipient of the Better Business Bureau Torch Award for outstanding business ethics, and has been recognized by the Huntsville/Madison County Chamber of Commerce as the Small Business of the Year in Technology (2007).
+Bill Roark is the co-founder of Torch Technologies, Inc., and the co-founder and CEO of Starfish Holdings, parent company of Torch Technologies, with more than 30 years of Department of Defense-related experience.
+As the CEO of Torch, Roark guided Torch to national recognition as one of the Top 100 Fastest Growing Companies in America, according to Entrepreneur Magazine, and twelve consecutive selections on the Inc. 5000 list recognizing the Fastest Growing Private Companies, including recognition as the No. 1 Fastest Growing Privately-Held Defense Contractor in the Southeast Region.
+During his tenure at the company, Torch was a three-time recipient of the Better Business Bureau Torch Award for outstanding business ethics, and was recognized by the Huntsville/Madison County Chamber of Commerce as the Small Business of the Year in Technology (2007).
 Roark considers employee relations and benefits one of the most important aspects of business management, and he has worked diligently to ensure top benefits and working conditions, resulting in local recognition as one of the Best Places to Work in Huntsville/Madison County in 2018, 2017, 2016, 2012, and 2008.
-Torch has received national recognition by The Principal Financial Group as one of The Principal 10 Best Companies for Employee Financial Security, as well as recognition by Inc. Magazine and Winning Workplaces as a Top Small Company.
-Before founding Torch Technologies, Roark worked for Camber Corporation as a Senior Vice President.
+Torch received national recognition by The Principal Financial Group as one of The Principal 10 Best Companies for Employee Financial Security, as well as recognition by Inc. Magazine and Winning Workplaces as a Top Small Company.
+Before founding Torch Technologies and Starfish Holdings, Roark worked for Camber Corporation as a Senior Vice President.
 Prior to joining Camber, Roark was with Nichols Research Corporation, at which he worked his way up from an entry level scientist position to become the President of the Criminal Justice Systems Operations Segment.
 Roark earned an M.S. in Physics from the University of Kentucky and a B.S. in Mathematics from Cumberland College.

 Co-Founder and Board Member Emeritus